menu

 Living in Jackson

-The per capita income in Jackson in 2018 was $24,642, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $98,568 for a family of four.
+The per capita income in Jackson in 2018 was $22,293, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $89,172 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.
-Jackson also has one of the higher rates of people living in poverty in the nation, with 33.03% of its population below the federal poverty line.

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jackson include Irish, English, German, Italian, and French.
+The greatest number of Jackson residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Jackson include Irish, English, Italian, German, and French.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include Spanish and Italian.